pulumi/docs/reference/pkg/nodejs/@pulumi/aws/elasticache/index.md

 ```

-List of Availability Zones in which the cache nodes will be created.
-If you want to create cache nodes in single-az, use `availability_zone`
+Use `preferred_availability_zones` instead unless you want to create cache nodes in single-az, then use `availability_zone`.
+Set of Availability Zones in which the cache nodes will be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/elasticache/cluster.ts#L388">property azMode</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/elasticache/cluster.ts#L398">property azMode</a>
 </h3>

 ```typescript